john-andrilla/amazon-sagemaker-examples/sagemaker-python-sdk/dgl_gcn_tox21/README.md

 and test set with a 80:10:10 ratio.
 This tutorial follows that approach.

 Use atom descriptors as initial node features.
 After updating node features as in usual GCN, combine the sum and maximum of the updated node (atom) representations for graph (molecule) representations.
-Finally, use an FNN to make the predictions from the representations.
+Finally, use a feedforward neural network (FNN) to make the predictions from the representations.

 For more information about DGL and GCN, see https://docs.dgl.ai